 - The most secure netting to prevent predators attacking your chickens

-- Strong and durable with a galvanized finish to prevent rust
+- Solid and durable with a galvanized finish to prevent rust

 3. Chainlink Chicken Fencing

-Chainlink fence is going to run you a few more bucks than traditional poultry netting because of the sturdy quality and materials used in its construction.
+Chainlink fence will run you a few more bucks than traditional poultry netting because of the sturdy quality and materials used in its construction.

 With that being said, if you have lots of hungry predators drooling over your chickens, it will be worth it!